 The new signal is running at the maximum power level allowed by the Federal Communications Commission (FCC) for low power television transmitters.

 Some television sets will find the new signals automatically; others will need to be rescanned.
-KTUU is NBC, Channel 2 News and The Justice Network.
+KTUU is NBC, Channel 2 News and Start TV.
 KYES airs MyNetwork and syndicated programs.
 Antenna TV airs classic television shows like Bewitched and Johnny Carson.
 Heroes & Icons carries all five Star Trek shows in primetime and popular classics including House, Jag and Monk during the day.

 How do I rescan my TV?

 * Most newer models will automatically scan when powered on.

 * Subscribers to cable or satellite TV do not need to rescan.
 Service providers will do it for you.

 A UHF antenna is needed to properly receive the signal from this new transmitter.

 Click here for additional information about antennas and reception from the Federal Communications Commission (FCC).